 Hepatitis C Medicaid Affinity Group: Supporting State-Generated Solutions to Eliminating HCV

-The Hepatitis C Medicaid Affinity Group (Affinity Group) was created to improve health outcomes for people with chronic hepatitis C infection who are enrolled in state Medicaid programs by increasing the number and percentage of Medicaid patients diagnosed with hepatitis C virus (HCV) infection who are successfully treated and cured.
+The Hepatitis C Medicaid Affinity Group (Affinity Group) aims to increase the number and percentage of Medicaid beneficiaries diagnosed with hepatitis C virus (HCV) who are successfully treated and cured.

-The efforts of the Affinity Group are driven by state teams made up of representatives from state Medicaid agencies, public health departments, and other programs such as those that address behavioral health care and substance use disorders.
+The efforts of the Affinity Group are driven by state teams made up of representatives from state Medicaid agencies, public health departments, correctional agencies, and other programs, such as those that address behavioral health care and substance use disorders.

-States are the key leaders in public health innovation, but do not always have opportunities to share effective strategies and collaborate to identify solutions to common challenges.
-The Affinity Group addresses this need by bringing states together to support the development and implementation of innovative strategies for scaling up HCV treatment.
+States are key leaders in public health innovation, but do not always have opportunities to share effective strategies and collaborate to identify solutions to common challenges.
+The Affinity Group addresses this need by bringing states together to support developing and implementing innovative strategies for scaling up HCV screening, treatment, and cure.

-The Affinity Group is a continuous quality improvement project that will support the development of evidence-based practices and implementation strategies to improve Medicaid systems’ efforts to address HCV.
-It will be evaluated to identify the most effective and acceptable activities for states and to inform future efforts.
+The Affinity Group is a continuous quality improvement project that supports the development of evidence-based practices and implementation strategies to improve Medicaid systems’ efforts to address HCV.
 The project aims to:

-- Foster state collaboration and the sharing of promising practices;
+- Foster state collaboration and share promising practices;

 - Develop and implement innovative HCV-related policies and programs;